Jid02/Python-Railway-Ticket-Booking/README.md

-# 🚆 Indian Railways Ticket Booking System (Python)
+# 🚆 Railway Ticket Booking System (Python)

-A menu-driven **Python console application** that simulates ticket booking in Indian Railways with PNR system, seat availability, and fare info.
+A menu-driven **Python console application** that simulates ticket booking in Railway with PNR system, seat availability, and fare info.
 This project demonstrates **Object-Oriented Programming (OOP)** concepts in Python.

 -------------------------------------------------------------------------------------------